therealabdi2/therealabdi2/README.md

 ---
 Learn More

-❓ Ask me about Higher Education (University), Tech Startups, EdTech, or anything else!
+❓ Ask me about Higher Education (University), EdTech, or anything else!

 💬 How to reach me: <a href="https://twitter.com/TheRealAbdi27" target="_blank">Twitter</a> or <a href="https://www.linkedin.com/in/abdurrheman-afridi/" target="_blank">LinkedIn</a>